Does increasing your credit limit affect credit scores?

 • Pay at least the minimum on your credit card bills every month.
 This is a big part of responsible credit use.
 And paying more than the minimum payment can help you save money on interest charges.

 • Review your credit reports.
-It’s a good idea to make sure that there aren’t any errors on your credit reports.
+It’s a good idea to make sure there aren’t any errors on your credit reports.
 You can get free copies of your credit reports from each of the three major credit bureaus by visiting AnnualCreditReport.com.
-And you can use CreditWise to check your TransUnion credit report.
+You can also use CreditWise from Capital One to access your credit report and credit score anytime.
+CreditWise is free and using it won’t hurt your credit scores.
+And you don’t even have to be a Capital One cardholder to use it.

 • Keep your financial and personal information up to date.
 Credit card companies will need your most current information to consider you for a credit limit increase.